-VOLUNTEER NOTHE FOOD PANTRY
+VOLUNTEER IN THE FOOD PANTRY

+Not many

-Not many Food Pantry volunteers like to work at the front desk.
+Food Pantry volunteers like to work at the front desk.
 It's paperwork after all, and it is more fun to work in the back of the Pantry where you can stock shelves and make up bags and see exactly what you have accomplished.
 The rewards of the front desk are more subtle.

-The front desk worker's job is to ascertain that the clients are who they say they are by checking IDs for all adults and children in the home.
-We also make sure that they live in the zip codes we service by checking a recent piece of mail they have received at their home.
+The front desk worker's job is to ascertain that the clients are who they say they are by checking IDs for all also make sure that they live in the zip codes we service by checking a recent piece of mail they have received at their home.
 Finally we ask them to sign a government form affirming that their incomes are within the federally mandated guidelines.